tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

   player_stats[@[Tackles]]/MAX('epl_player_stats_24_25 '!AM:AM)*0.25
 ```
 - 🔢 Dividing by the max value provides a percentage of how a player performs compared to the best player in each stat.
-- ⚖️ The stats are weighted different to reflect their importance to the role and are combined to create the subscore.
+- ⚖️ The stats are weighted differently to reflect their importance to the role and are combined to create the subscore.

 Each subscore is created in a similar way but uses different attributes.